ezrosent/frawk/info/performance.md

 This doc includes measurements for both parallel and serial invocations of frawk, and it also provides numbers for frawk using its LLVM and its Cranelift backend, with all optimizations enabled.
-The parallel invocations launch 3 workers.
+The parallel invocations launch 3 workers (note this is not optimal for some benchmarks, but I don't want to tune the frawk configuration aggressively just to improve benchmark numbers).
 XSV supports parallelism but I noticed no performance benefit from this feature without first building an index of the underlying CSV file (a process which can take longer than the benchmark task itself without amortizing the cost over multiple runs).
 Similarly, I do not believe it is  possible to parallelize the other programs using generic tools like `gnu parallel` without first partitioning the data-set into multiple sub-files.

 ### Test Data